EasyPost/easy-ui/documentation/specs/EmptyStateCard.md

 ## Overview

-An `EmptyStateCard` is a styled container with a header, content, and action sections, designed to display relevant information when there is no nearby data to display.
+An `EmptyStateCard` is a styled container with a header, body, and action sections, designed to display relevant information when there is no nearby data to display.

 ### Use Cases